MNNRAPP/mnnr-complete2025/README.md

 pnpm install
 ```

-Next, use the [Vercel CLI](https://vercel.com/docs/cli) to link your project:
+Next, use the [Vercel CLI](https://vercel.com/docs/cli) to authenticate and link your project:

 ```bash
 pnpm dlx vercel login
 pnpm dlx vercel link
 ```

+`vercel login` opens a browser (or email flow if you pass `--token`) so you can confirm the deployment account you want to use.
+Once logged in, `vercel link` connects the local folder to the correct Vercel project.
+You only need to run these commands again if you switch Vercel teams or want to relink to a different project.

 `pnpm dlx` runs a package from the registry, without installing it as a dependency.
 Alternatively, you can install these packages globally, and drop the `pnpm dlx` part.